mellena1/Clair_Local_Multi-Image_Scanner/README.md

 You must also have the dependencies listed in `requirements.txt` installed.
 You can easily do this with

 `pip install -r requirements.txt`

+## Current Limitations
+* Currently, the Clair server must be running locally because of how the images are checked.
+The images are saved locally in the tmp folder using `docker save` command, and then Clair is told to scan the image at that temporary location.
+Being able to use a remote Clair server would definitely be nicer.
+* Because of having to save the images locally in tar files, the script takes a little bit to run with larger images.
+Being able to check if an image is publically available and passing that to Clair would definitely make it more ideal.